ScyllaDB University Live | Free Virtual Training Event

 Enabling this will also allow you future flexibility by using features that require this setting.
 Read more here.

 • Over the lifetime of your cluster there may be cases where your server’s IP address changes or you may need to replace a node or two.
 As long as your drivers are live it should not be an issue because the driver will learn the new topology and adjust accordingly.
-However, if the application restarts and it reads the old IPs from the configuration file, it will not find the cluster

 Best Practices for Developing Applications for ScyllaDB Cloud¶